jay763190097/fill-pdf-utf8/README.md

 A node module to fill out PDF forms (utf8 compatible),It can support Windows、Linux、Mac platforms.

-This includes three branches.There are the ways of fill pdf form by fdf file and by xfdf file ,or use itextpdf.jar to fill pdf form.

-The first way and second way you need to download [pdftk](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) they use pdftk to fill out PDF forms.
-The last way can be used directly.
+The previous version uses pdftk,but this version uses iText,so the Java environment is required, you need to download [jdk](http://www.oracle.com/technetwork/java/archive-139210.html) and install it to your computer.

 ## Dependencies
-You need to have the ```pdftk``` binary in your PATH.
+You need to have the ```java``` binary in your PATH.

 # Install